nosarthur/nosarthur.github.io/_posts/2016-09-23-virtualenv.md

 source venv/bin/activate
 ```

-You can tell the virtual environment is on since it changes the command line prompt.
+You can tell the virtual environment is activated by looking at the shell prompt.
 For example, on my computer the prompt changes from `nos ~ $` to `(venv) nos ~ $` where `nos` is my user name.

 After activating the virtual environment, you can install packages using `pip` as usual.

 To deactivate a virtual environment, simply type